'Why do you think you are suitable for this job?' Part 1: prepare and apply

 - What industry sector(s) will you be working in/for?
 Will you need to develop a working knowledge of, say, the finance sector or the retail industry?

-- Will training and development time be built into your job, or will you be expected to learn extra skills and keep up to date with new developments this in your own time?
+- Will training and development time be built into your job, or will you be expected to learn extra skills, such as programming languages, and keep up to date with new developments this in your own time?

 Create a picture such as this: